Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 **requestAnimationFrame**

-Allows control of animations rendering to obtain optimal performance.
+Allows control of animation rendering to obtain optimal performance.
 Fullscreen API

-Controls the usage of the whole screen for a Web page or application, without the browser UI displayed.
+Controls the usage of the whole screen for a Web page or application without the browser UI displayed.

 **Pointer Lock API**